lauramayfox/latouchehotel/README.md

 Favicon Icon by Prashanth Rapolu 15 (freepiks.com)

+Some code used from "Love Running" project and altered to suit the needs of this project

 # Media
-The photos used on the home and contact page are from
+The photos used on the home and contact page are from Historical Greystones archieve on Facebook.